 The NTN can support Earth-fixed cell, quasi-Earth-fixed cell or Earth-moving cell.
 To avoid Tracking Area Codes (TAC) fluctuations in the NTN earth-moving cells case, the network may broadcast multiple Tracking Area Codes per PLMN ID in an NR NTN cell (see TS 38.300 [3] clause 16.14.3.1).
 As illustrated in Figure 5.2.2.1-2, the tracking area is designed to be fixed on ground, when cells sweep on the ground, the tracking area code (i.e. TAC) broadcasted is changed when the cell arrives to the area of next planned earth fixed tracking area location.
 This implies that the TAC or a list of TACs configuration on gNB needs to be frequently updates by 3GPP management system.

 Figure 5.2.2.1-2: An example of updating TACs in LEO earth-moving scenario

-5.2.2.2 Potential requirements
+Another issue in NTN tracking area management is that how does AMF capture the information of NTN gNB supported TAIs which will change as the satellite moving.
+One way to solve it is that management system configures the AMF with TAIs supported by NTN gNB.5.2.2.2 Potential requirements

 REQ-NTN-FUN-01: The 3GPP management system shall have the capability to configure/update TACs for NTN earth-moving cells.

+REQ-NTN-FUN-0x: The 3GPP management system shall have the capability to configure AMF with TAIs supported by NTN gNB.

 5.2.2.3 Potential solutions